Garados007/DataLayout/README.md

     - different data storages
 - more configuration options
 - automated test cases (I have tested the current stuff by hand)
+- optional cache query result
+- modify query
+- array input at querys to select a member out of an array

 ## community support